dixoncrews/ncsu-fall16-csc505/README.md

 # CSC505: Design and Analysis of Algorithms

-This repository will hold some code written for CSC505 at NC State University in Fall 2016.
+This repository will hold some code written for CSC505 taught by Dr. David Sturgill at NC State University in Fall 2016.
+The included problem statements were not written by me, they are taken from the assignment descriptions.

+## Citation Notes

+* The included problem statements were not written by me, they are taken from the assignment descriptions given in class.
+* Any references to "our textbook" are to Introduction to Algorithms, 3rd Edition by Cormen, Leiserson, Rivest, and Stein.

 ## Folder Descriptions